aws-amplify/amplify-js/media/api_guide.md

 ![Mobile Hub](console.gif)

-Then copy the file to a visible folder of your project

-Now you can simply import the file and pass it as the configuration to the Amplify library:
+Import the file and pass it as configuration to the Amplify library:

-Add these lines to your source.
 ```
 import Amplify, { API } from 'aws-amplify';
 import aws_exports from './PATH_TO_EXPORTS/aws-exports.js';